suhanii2310/Lab-Reports-CSE15L/week7.md

  Keys pressed: < up >< up >< up >< enter >
 - To run the code we use `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests` command which was 3 up in the search histpry, so I used up arrow to access it.
  Keys pressed: < up >< up >< up >< enter >
-- we observe that the code passes all the tests now.
+- We observe that the code passes all the tests now.

 ![33AC321F-EB0C-4424-8B5F-7B7D036EA9EE](https://user-images.githubusercontent.com/122580828/221470093-e08af5bd-d8b3-4eb9-b702-dac88d454e4e.jpeg)